easystats/performance/README.md

 much of the model’s variance is explained by the “complete” model.

-For frequentist mixed models, `r2()` (resp. `r2_nakagawa()`) computes the *mean* random effect variances, thus the r-squared value is also appropriate for mixed models with more complex random effects structures, like random slopes or nested random effects (see *Johnson 2014* and *Nakagawa et al. 2017*).
+For frequentist mixed models, `r2()` (resp. `r2_nakagawa()`) computes the *mean* random effect variances, thus `r2()` is also appropriate for mixed models with more complex random effects structures, like random slopes or nested random effects (see *Johnson 2014* and *Nakagawa et al. 2017*).

 ``` r
 library(rstanarm)